 An Easy Place to Live

-Kampot is an easy, liveable town.
-It feels like a real Cambodian city that doesn’t exist for tourism but there are a number of expats—many working for the NGOs that are so common in Cambodia—so you can find good restaurants, cool cafes, and some comforts of home.
+Kampot is an easy, liveable town that’s great for digital nomads.
+It feels like a real Cambodian city that doesn’t exist for tourism, but there are a number of expats—many working for the NGOs that are so common in Cambodia—so you can find good restaurants, cool cafes, and some comforts of home.

 You can find everything from delicious pizza, veggie burgers and apple pie to street stands selling baguettes, freshly squeezed sugarcane juice, sweet potato cakes, and steamed corn on the cob.

 There’s not much to do in Kampot itself, but there’s plenty to do in the surrounding countryside.
 To explore you can take a tour or hire a tuk-tuk, but we preferred to travel independently by motorbike (you could also rent a bicycle).